Recently Added Notes

 WHY SUBSCRIBE?

 Subscribing to Jane Anson Inside Bordeaux will give you full access to our Tasting Reports & Tasting Notes, allowing you to search the entire wine database.
 Having a subscription gives you a personalised account area where you can add any wines on the website to ‘Your Cellar’ for quick reference.
-You will also receive regular on the ground insights into the latest vintage and developments and early access to all the latest podcasts – and have access to subscriber benefits such as the annual Connoisseur Week and Mentor Week.
+You will also receive regular on the ground insights into the latest vintage and developments and early access to all the latest podcasts – and have access to subscriber benefits such as the annual Connoisseur Week and the Bordeaux Mentor Week, winner in 2025 of a V d’Or in Best Education and Knowledge Sharing.